-F&A costs (sometimes referred to as indirect costs) are defined in OMB Circular A-21 as costs that are "incurred for common or joint objectives and therefore cannot be identified readily and specifically with a particular sponsored project, an instructional activity, or any other institutional activity.
+F&A costs (sometimes referred to as indirect costs) are defined in 2 CFR 200 as costs that are "incurred for a common or joint purpose benefitting more than one cost objective, and not readily assignable to the cost objectives specifically benefitted, without effort disproportionate to the results achieved.”
 Examples of F&A costs include:

 - Depreciation and interest costs

 - Operating and maintenance costs such as utility costs, security costs, and custodial costs

 - Common administrative functions such as payroll and purchasing

 Because it is impractical to account separately for these costs, F&A costs are normally not charged directly to sponsored agreements.

 The University’s F&A rates are established by negotiation with our cognizant agency, the Department of Health and Human Services.

 It is University policy to charge the maximum, federally negotiated F&A cost rate on all sponsored projects whenever possible.
 See Charging Facilities and Administrative (F&A) Costs to Grant and Contracts for additional information.